doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

+---
+layout: post
+title: "Android Architecture: MV?"
+slug: "android-mv?"
+---

 The architecture of most Android-apps is a _mess_.

 #The Problem

-I'm a contractor and I'm often brought on to projects have long sinced passed their first commit.
+I'm a contractor and I'm often brought on to projects have long since passed their first commit.
 I feel like I have had a good insight how to the average dev approaches Android app architecture from this, and also from open-source projects, android blog posts, the Android developer site and more.
 One thing that strikes me about ~99% of the code I see is that there is not much of a notion of a clean, overarching application architecture.
-By this I mean that people seem genuinly happy to shoehorn their code into `Activitys` & `Fragments` with the occasional class named something like `MyCrazyController`.
+By this I mean that people seem genuinely happy to shoehorn their code into `Activitys` & `Fragments` with the occasional class named something like `MyCrazyController`.
 Why is this an issue?
 The problem with this is that it results in

 - hard to test code
 - hard to read code
 - hard to refactor code
 - hard to reuse code
 - hard to handle-config changes code
-- **hard to write asyncronous code**
+- **hard to write asynchronous code**
 - hard to not create loads of edge-case code (i.e. its buggy)
 - hard to hand-over code